 The norm is between 12 and 14 years, although some live longer (16 or more years)

 Do they tend to suffer from any disease?

 As with most large or giant breeds, the Estrela has some tendency for problems such as hip and elbow dysplasias, dilated cardiomyopathy and hypothyroidism, so it is inadvisable to buy a puppy whose parents have not been health tested against at least some of these diseases.
 This precaution is not in itself a guarantee of the dog's health but it indicates an ethical attitude by the breeder and a greater probability that the dog will not suffer from one of these problems.
-In Ponta da Pinta, in addition to screening our breeding dogs and other males we use at stud, we seek to gather as much health information as possible concerning their bloodlines and plan breeding with that data in mind.
-That way, we are more likely to breed healthy dogs.
+At Ponta da Pinta, in addition to screening my breeding dogs and other males I use at stud, I seek to gather as much health information as possible concerning their bloodlines and plan breeding with that data in mind.
+That way, I'm more likely to breed healthy dogs.